 It’s important to note that most B2B cold calling is exempt from TSR rules.
 However, there are some exceptions to be aware of.

 According to policies in TSR, a B2B cold call is allowed as long as the call is placed from one business to another.
 However, if a call is made to a consumer at their place of business, the call is not exempt.
-In fact, this type of call is illegal under TSR.
+This type of call is illegal under TSR.

 In the past, telemarketers have found creative ways to circumvent TSR rules, which is why calls like the one described above aren’t allowed.

 If the business states that they’re not interested in the product or service that you’re selling, the call cannot go from a B2B call to a B2C call.
-When businesses decline what is being offered, all the standard TSR rules apply.
+All the standard TSR rules apply when businesses decline what is being offered.

 When making B2B calls, there are regulations to be aware of, including the FCC’s wireless dialing rules.